Updated: October 26, 2022

 (Note: For the sake of this blog post, we’ll be addressing contactless, mobile payments since it’s the most common and fastest growing form in the industry.)

 NFC requires two devices using the same radio frequency to communicate.
-For this type of communication, the two devices must be in very close range, approximately 1.5 inches or less from each other.
+For this type of communication, the two devices must be within range of approximately 1.5 inches of each other.
 Once within range, and with no other outside interference, the devices can safely pass along sensitive information, in this case, bank account details.

-For a payment, this communication is done through a POS system payment terminal.
-The payment terminal is where the card makes the actual payment.
-Often these terminals, or credit card machines, will accept multiple forms of payment, including magnetic swipes, chip dips, and contactless taps/hovers.
+For a payment, this communication is done through a credit card reader.
+That reader is then connected to a point of sale system.
+Often, these credit card machines, or terminals, will accept multiple forms of payment, including magnetic swipes, chip dips, and contactless taps/hovers.

-3) Who Provides Mobile Payments for Customers and Retailers?
+3. Who Provides Mobile Payment Services for Customers and Retailers?

-The short answer is yes.
-In fact, it’s even more secure than EMV chip transactions.
 As the use of credit cards has become more ubiquitous, related fraud has grown more rampant.
-EMV and contactless payments are an effort to reduce this.
+Luckily, mobile payments are even more secure than EMV chip transactions.
 So what makes it so secure?

 - First, NFC is both encrypted and dynamic.
 It is typically encrypted by means of tokenization.
 When you register your debit or credit card with your contactless payment service, they will immediately erase all banking account information and replace it with a series of random numbers, or, tokens.
 Additionally, the information used to make each transaction will change after every use, thereby making it dynamic.
 These aspects of the technology is exactly what make EMV-enabled cards more secure than magnetic-stripped cards.